Computing Technology for Math Excellence Logo

 The Freesound Project is a collaborative database of Creative Commons licensed sounds (not songs and compositions): audio snippets, samples, recordings, bleeps, field recordings, and so on.
 Some sounds can be used for scientific research.

-Kathy Schrock's Online Tools include an extensive collection of resources for teaching, learning, and creating media.
+Kathy Schrock's Web and AI Online Tools for Creating include an extensive collection of resources for teaching, learning, and creating media.

 Pixabay provides "copyright free images and videos.
 All contents are released under Creative Commons CC0, which makes them safe to use without asking for permission or giving credit to the artist - even for commercial purposes" per its description.
 However, you should be aware of the policy: Public Domain Images - What is allowed and what is not.